-Significant increase in credit risk (SICR) At each reporting date the group assesses whether the credit risk of its exposures has increased significantly since initial recognition by considering the change in the risk of defau occurring over the expected life of the financial asset.
+Significant increase in credit risk (SICR) At each reporting date the group assesses whether the credit risk of its exposures has increased significantly since initial recognition by considering the change in the risk of default occurring over the expected life of the financial asset.
 Credit risk of exposures which are overdue for more than 30 days are also considered to have increased significantly.
 Low credit risk Exposures are generally considered to have a low credit risk where there is a low risk of default, the exposure has a strong capacity to meet its contractual cash flow obligations and adverse changes in economic and business conditions may not necessarily reduce the exposure's ability to fulfil its contractual obligations.
 Default The company's definition of default has been aligned to its internal credit risk management definitions and approaches.
 A financial asset is considered to be in default when there is objective evidence of impairment.
-The following criteria are used in determining whether there is objective evidence of impairment for financial assets or groups of financial assets: • significant financial difficulty of borrower and/or modification (i.e. known cash flow difficulties experienced by the borrower) • a breach of contract, such as default or delinquency in interest and/or principal payments • disappearance of active market due to financial difficulties • it becomes probable that the borrower will enter bankruptcy or other financial difficulty, grants the borrower a concession that the group would not otherwise consider.
+The following criteria are used in determining whether there is objective evidence of impairment for financial assets or groups of financial assets: • significant financial difficulty of borrower and/or modification (i.e. known cash flow difficulties experienced by the borrower) • a breach of contract, such as default or delinquency in interest and/or principal payments • disappearance of active market due to financial difficulties • it becomes probable that the borrower will enter bankruptcy or other financial reorganisation • where the group, for economic or legal reasons relating to the borrower's financial difficulty, grants the borrower a concession that the group would not otherwise consider.
 Exposures which are overdue for more than 90 days are also considered to be in default.
 Forward-looking information Forward looking information is incorporated into the company's impairment methodology calculations and in the company's assessment of SICR.
 The company includes all forward looking information which is reasonable and available without undue cost or effort.
 The information will typically include expected macro-economic conditions and factors that are expected to impact portfolios or individual counterparty exposures.
 Write-off Financial assets are written off when there is no reasonable expectation of recovery.
 Financial assets which are written off may still be subject to enforcement activities.

-ECLs are recognised within the statement of financial position as follows: Financial assets Recognised in the fair value reserve within equity.
-The carrying value of the financial asset is recognised in the statement of financial position at fair value. through OCI
+ECLs are recognised within the statement of financial position as follows:

+Financial assets Recognised in the fair value reserve within equity.
+The carrying value of the financial asset is measured at fa air value recognised in the statement of financial position at fair value. through OCI